techery/janet-analytics/README.md

 Annotations for class fields:

- * `@ActionPart` use this annotation in case if you want to format your actionKey at runtime
+ * `@KeyPath` use this annotation in case if you want to format your actionKey at runtime
  * `@Attribute` - attribute's value and field value will form a key-value pair in `data` map that tracker recieves
  * `@AttributeMap` same as above but it might be easier to form a map than to create a [big] number of annotated fields